johann-solo/om-go/site/content/blog/2017-08-23-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 image: null
 categories: Blog
 tags: Food
-excerpt: '<p>A zesty, fresh cheesecake that is guaranteed to brighten your day</p>'
+excerpt: 'A zesty, fresh cheesecake that is guaranteed to brighten your day'
 ---
 Any procrastinators out there?
 Well, I'm having one of those procrastinating kind of evenings!
 I have so so so many things to do and yet I just want to sit and drink tea and scroll through my friend's posts on Instagram.
 <br>